openvinotoolkit/datumaro/site/source/index.rst

 Welcome to Datumaro API documentation!
 ######################################

+.. sidebar:: :ref:`Learn the basics <developer_manual>`

+   Explore Datumaro concepts and classes.
+From the :ref:`Developer Manual <developer_manual>` you will learn about the central part of Datumaro - the Dataset class, projects, library contents, plugins and how to work with datumaro through the CLI.

 This API Dataset Management Framework Documentation (Datumaro).

 The Datumaro API provides access to functions for building composite datasets